Skip to main content

 Do I have a bike problem?
 Perhaps

-I've developed a bit of a collection of bikes over the years and thought it might be fun to write up their stories to share.
+I've accidentally developed a bit of a collection of bikes over the (many) years simply by modernizing over time with new capabilities or different uses and not selling off the old ones.
+Bikes store better than say cars and usually have a lot lower residual value to try to capture by selling them off (Covid times were an exception) I thought it might be fun to write up their stories to share.
 These are all rideable and I do actually ride them.
-They range from a steel 1982 Bianchi I bought new while in high school (in Celeste of course) to a contemporary gravel bike where I've experimented with various components to the point where comparisons to the Ship of Theseus come to mind.
+They range from a steel-framed 1982 Bianchi I bought new while in high school (in Celeste of course) to a contemporary gravel bike where I've experimented with various components to the point where comparisons to the Ship of Theseus come to mind.
+Along the way have been an early aluminum MTB, a custom full suspension MTB, a few different road bikes of different vintages, a tandem, commuters and more.

 Bikes